 - A deep understanding of what you want and need to be happy.

-- Telling yourself no when pleasurable things in the moment lead you to unhappiness in the long run.
+- Telling yourself no to instant gratification when you know it’ll lead to unhappiness in the long run.

 - Listening to your mind and body when it needs to rest, not go there, or not be around them.